michaelheilmann/idlib/README.md

 # IdLib
+*IdLib* provides
-*IdLib* provides matrix and vector math in C.
+- matrix and vector math
+- color math
+for embedding into C programs.
 IdLib is licensed under the [Zlib license](LICENSE).

 ## Integration into your CMake project